SethG5/XenLang/README.md

-# ZenLang
+# XenLang
-a interpreted language using rust like syntax and a rust interpreter to create ease and fast implementations
+## a interpreted language using rust like syntax and a rust interpreter to create ease and fast implementations
+--